-HOW TO GET TO DUCKETT’S GROVE WALLED GARDENS AND PLEASURE GROUNDS: From Dublin/Waterford take exit 4 on M9 motorway.
-Follow signs for Castledermot then take the R418 Castledermo – Tullow road for 6km and turn right at the signed junction.
+How to get there: From Dublin/Waterford take exit 4 on M9 motorway.
+Follow signs for Castledermot then take the R418 Castledermot – Tullow road for 6km and turn right at the signed junction.
 From Carlow take the R726 Hacketstown Road for 10 km to Killerig Cross Roads.
 Turn left at this junction onto the R418 for 2.5 km, turn left again at the signed junction.